Internet in Russia: Population

+As of 2025, Russian language (spoken in numerous countries besides Russia) is the sixth most used for web content.

 Debate in the West

 Since 2013, the state has employed Internet users in order to spread propaganda and disinformation advocating activities of the Russian government and discrediting opposition and Western countries according to the US paper New York Times.
-The major organization employing them, "Internet Issledovania" (Интернет исследования), initially had an office in Olgino, Saint Petersburg, and subsequently moved to a bigger office to Savushkina Street, also in Saint Petersburg.
-The employees have to be present in the office for 12 hours per day every second day.
+The major organization employing them, "Internet Issledovania" (Интернет исследования), initially had an office in Saint Petersburg.
 They are involved in various activities including creating of visibility of mass-support of the government in social media (both in Russian and in English), propagating texts between different media, and collectively attacking users with anti-government views, often using multiple identities.
-The salary is fixed and is only paid if an employees has written a fixed number of comments per day not shorter than a fixed number of letters.
-The comments must contain key words, a fixed set for every day.
 Collectively, they are known as "Kremlin trolls" or "Trolls from Olgino".
 The same organization also hosts a number of websites, including the Kharkov News Agency, which claim to be news agencies operating from Eastern Ukraine or from the Donbas area and providing local news, but in fact have no staff outside the Saint Petersburg office building.